 We’ve hiked Blackhead about 15 times.
-We have done it from all directions on a trail, both day hiking, and backpacking.
+We have done it from all directions on a trail, both day hiking and backpacking.
 Blackhead has one of the steepest sections of trail in the Catskills (and NY).
-On the Escarpment Trail climbing south from the Bataviajunction the trail climbs 1,000+’ in less than a mile!
+On the Escarpment Trail climbing south from the Batavia Kill junction, the trail climbs 1,000+’ in less than a mile!

 Getting to many Catskill trailheads can be a challenge as they are far from a town.
 Make sure your car is in good condition and has a full tank of gas!
 Blackhead’s trailhead is one of these.

-The hike starts from the DEC trailhead at the end Big Hollow Road (CR 56).
-The last part of this road is only seasonally maintained and parking may be hard in the winter.
-The start of the hike to Blackhead follows the Batavia at times next to it or above it.
+The hike starts from the DEC trailhead at the end of Big Hollow Road (CR 56).
+The last part of this road is only seasonally maintained, and parking may be hard in the winter.
+The start of the hike to Blackhead follows the Batavia Kill at times next to it or above it.

-At this point, you’ll have a choice of hiking south on the red trail (Black Dome Range Trail) to Lockwoodto the connector trail to Blackhead or to hike the Batavia Trail to the Escarpment Trail which is what we did on this day.
+At this point, you’ll have a choice of hiking south on the red trail (Black Dome Range Trail) to Lockwood Gap to the connector trail to Blackhead or to follow the Batavia Kill Trail to the Escarpment Trail, which is what we did on this day.

-The yellow marked BataviaTrail continues to follow the Batavia and will climb gently to the Batavia .
-The old is directly off the trail and close to water.
-In our opinion, it should be moved off the trail and uphill.
-One night we camped at this and spent the night enjoying the many porcupines that inhabit this area.
+is was directly off the trail and close to water.
+In our opinion, it should be moved off the trail and uphill. (lean-to has been moved up the trail) One night we camped at the old lean-to and spent the night enjoying the many porcupines that inhabit this area.

-As you continue on the trail you will pass two nice.
-The first is on the left and second on the right both marked with “camp here” directional disks.
+As you continue on the trail, you will pass two nice designated campsites.
+The first is on the left and the second on the right, and both are marked with “camp here” directional disks.
 Please make sure you find the camping markers off the trail and do not camp at other sites that are too close to the trail.
-After the second designated camp marker, the trail will Switchback uphill to the Escarpment Trail which it reaches at 1.5 miles from the trailhead.
+After the second designated camp marker, the trail will Switchback uphill to the Escarpment Trail, which it reaches at 1.5 miles from the trailhead.

-The junction with the Escarpment Trail is a good place to take a break before making the 1,000’+ climb to the summit.
+The junction with the Escarpment Trail is an excellent place to break before doing the 1,000’+ climb to the summit.
 The hiker will notice a herd path leading east from the junction.
 This path doesn’t lead to a viewpoint but does lead to a legal primitive campsite (200’+ from the trail).
-If you are going to camp on the Escarpment Trail keep in mind you are on a high ridge where water is scarce.
+Keep in mind, if you are going to camp on the Escarpment Trail, you are on a high ridge where water is scarce.

-If you have some time, taking a short trip south on the Escarpment Trail from the summit will lead to “Camp Steel” and after that some nice views.
+If you have some time, taking a short trip south on the Escarpment Trail from the summit will lead to “Camp Steel” and, after that, some lovely views.

-Leaving the summit heading back to the trailhead you’ll go west on the yellow marked Blackhead Mountain Trail.
-This will start as a level walk for a bit then drop gently to a commanding view toward Black Dome Mountain, Devils Path to the south, and some peaks north and west.
-This spot can be windy but in the warmer weather a good place to linger.
-From the view, the trail will make a .6 mile over 500’ drop to the wind-swept Lockwoodand 3.1 miles from the trailhead.
+Leaving the summit heading back to the trailhead, you’ll go west on the yellow marked Blackhead Mountain Trail.
+The yellow trail will start as a level walk, then drop gently to a commanding view toward Black Dome Mountain, Devils Path to the south, and some peaks north and west.
+This spot can be windy but in the warmer weather an excellent place to linger.
+From the view, the trail will make a .6 mile over 500’ drop to the wind-swept Lockwood Gap and 3.1 miles from the trailhead.

-Once in Lockwood, you’ll reach the junction with the red marked Black Dome Range Trail.
-Going straight (west) on this trail will take you to Black Dome, Thomas Cole and Camel’s Hump all great destinations.
-If you have two cars, you could park one at the Barnum trailhead and hike the three above named peaks to the Black Dome Trail parking area at Elmer Barnum Road.
+Once in Lockwood Gap, you’ll reach the junction with the red marked Black Dome Range Trail.
+Going straight (west) on this trail will take you to Black Dome, Thomas Cole, and Camel’s Hump, all great destinations.
+If you have two cars, you could park one at the Barnum trailhead and hike the three above-named peaks to the Black Dome Trail parking area at Elmer Barnum Road.

-Because of its length Blackhead’s day hike is popular.
+Because of its length, Blackhead’s day hike is popular.
 It is not uncommon to be on the trail with many other people, especially on weekends and holidays.
-On these days get an early start as parking is limited.
-Most of all, be ready for any kind of weather and be in good physical condition as this hike is harder than the distance would make you think!
+On these days, get an early start as parking is limited.
+Most of all, be ready for any weather and be in good physical condition as this hike is more demanding than the distance would make you think!